JBil8/sp4e_homeworks_jacopo_thibault/Homework3/README.md

 - CMake for building the project
 - [Paraview](https://www.paraview.org/download/) for visualization.

-For checking purposes, a python script `computeFftFreq.py` uses the following dependencies:
+For testing purposes during development we have included a python script `computeFftFreq.py` which requires the following modules:
 - **numpy**
 - **argparse**
 - **matplotlib**

-To install these Python dependencies, you can use the following command:
+To install these Python dependencies, you can use the following command in the `src` folder:

 ```bash
 pip install -r requirements.txt